-You can start your seeds in front of a window, but I have had better luck germinating seedlings with the warmer temperatures provided with a heat mat and LED grow light.
+You can start your seeds in front of a window, but I have had better luck germinating seedlings with the warmer temperatures provided with a heat mat and LED grow lights.

 The sunlight from early spring and late winter simply aren’t as strong as summer lighting, and there aren’t as many hours of daylight, either.

 Starting seeds and simply relying on natural light can cause your seedlings to be weak and spindly.

 Now, you may be thinking that these lights will add up a cost that will outweigh the yields you’d otherwise be getting.
 But really, the initial fixed cost means you’ll use these for years on end, while the energy consumption is really low.
 SO many gardeners use them, you cannot go wrong with them.

 Maybe have 20,000, 30,000 or even 50,000 hours of running, and keep in mind these have auto on/off functions to simulate natural sunlight.
 So they won’t run continuously.